 The two come to blows, Goliath’s metal sword against the wooden staff.
 With only one swing the boy is felled.
 His death comes quick and Goliath straddles his body in an act of domination.
 This retelling of a traditional story shows that in all situations an underdog cannot prevail.
 In the real world, that which is not contained within fiction, death comes for those with lesser means.

 Clad all in brazen mail.
 He swears

-In the first lines of this piece the speaker introduces the changed nature of the story he will be telling.
+In the first lines of this piece the speaker introduces the changing nature of the story, he will be telling.
 A reader will be familiar with the tale of David and Goliath, as detailed in the introduction to this analysis, and this version of events starts in a similar manner.
-The introductory lines are so relatable to the original text, they could be used as prelude to the traditional version.
+The introductory lines are so relatable to the original text, they could be used as a prelude to the traditional version.